 - the documents held by the accountant are the property of the client who owes money, (and are not the property of a third party or company irrespective of how closely they are connected) - the documents must have come into the possession of the accountant by proper means - work must have been done by the accountant upon the documents retained.
 Whilst the law is not entirely clear in this area, it appears that a lien only attaches to items of property on which the accountant has expended labour and thereby added value.
-Case law (including the New Zealand Court of Appeal case, Green v Housden [1993]) suggests that a lien would attach over a general ledger, balance sheet and draft income tax return prepared by an accountant, but it would not attach to a sales journal and invoices as these had been provided to the accountant for checking only and are not the result of the accountant's labour - the fees for which the lien is exercised must be outstanding in respect of such work and not be in respect of other unrelated work (i.e. the documents retained must be particular to the outstanding fees).
+For example, Australian courts have determined that a lien would attach over a general ledger, balance sheet and draft income tax return prepared by an accountant but it would not attach to a sales journal and invoices as these had been provided to the accountant for checking only and are not the result of the accountant's labour - the fees for which the lien is exercised must be outstanding in respect of such work and not be in respect of other unrelated work (i.e. the documents retained must be particular to the outstanding fees).